Lindstromer/docs/source/includes/_setting_filters.md

 Returning false on a page type will hide the page type on the add new page type view.

-Default value for every page type is `true`.
+Default value for every page type is `true`

 ## Show standard page type for post type